Rush (I) (2013)

-- Early in the movie a man and woman have sex in the shower and then go to bed.
+- Early in the movie, a man and a woman have sex in the shower and then go to bed.
 Her breast is visible in the shower and then their butts can be seen as they walk to bed.
 Both scenes are brief.

-- A man and women have sex in an airplane.
+- A man and a woman have sex in an airplane.
 It is clear that she is topless but nothing is discernible.
 Hunt distinctively thrusts into the woman and stares at himself in the mirror.

-- Midway through a married couple swim naked and there are underwater shots of bare breasts that last several seconds.
+- Midway through, a married couple swim naked and there are underwater shots of bare breasts that last several seconds.
+No male nudity.

-- Very brief montage with flashes of nudity that are barely discernible.
+- This movie features a very brief montage with flashes of nudity that are barely discernible.